Peter-Refaat/Pirate-Bomb-SFML-Game-/README.md

 # SFML Game Project

 This is a 2D game created as part of the Structured Programming course in our first year at Ain Shams University.
-The game is built using C++ and the SFML library, focusing on structured programming main concepts such as structs, functions and arrays.
+The game is built using C++ and the SFML library, focusing on structured programming main concepts such as structs, functions, arrays and dynamic arrays.
 The game also implements some OOP basic concepts.

 ## Project Overview